FerretDB/FerretDB/website/docs/security/authentication.md

 Since usernames and passwords are transferred in plain text, the use of [TLS](../security/tls-connections.md) is highly recommended.

-Tthe FerretDB experimental authentication mode allows you to create user credentials for authenticated connections.
+The FerretDB experimental authentication mode allows you to create user credentials for authenticated connections.
 See [experimental authentication mode](#experimental-authentication-mode) for more.
 :::